stolostron/rhacm-docs/security/create_memory_policy.md

    kubectl get memorypolicy --namespace=<namespace>
    ```

-Your memory usage policy is created.
+Your memory usage policy is created from the CLI.

 #### Viewing your policy from the CLI